 So in the event you are subject to a transfer, what should you do?

-- Firstly, look out your existing contract of employment, this transfers with you to your new employer.
+- Look out your existing contract of employment, this transfers with you to your new employer.
 Importantly your start date with the old employer should be honoured (your length of service is preserved) in the transfer.
-So if you have worked for a company for six years the new company is required to acknowledge this and all of your rights attributed to your six years’ service transfer too.

 - You should have consultation meetings with your existing employer and the new employer.
 These are normally set up by HR or your existing bosses and a formal invitation will be sent to you.
 It might be that your workforce appoints a representative for ‘collective consultation’.
 These representatives should in turn consult with you.